 While you may enjoy your daily run, the constant movement placed on the ligaments holding your hips in place may become damaged over time.
 A sudden injury, like falling on steps or being tackled on the football field, also places enough stress on your ligaments to cause a labral tear.
 Ligaments called labrals are tough bands of tissue in your hips and shoulders.
-When they’re torn, it can lead to pain and loss of mobility.
+Torn labrals can be painful and can lead to loss of mobility.
 The doctors at Redefine Healthcare in northern New Jersey are experts at diagnosing and treating labral tears, so call to get effective treatment as soon as possible to avoid long-term problems.

-Participating in sports is part of an active and healthy lifestyle, but doing a lot of sharp or repetitive motions may result in a hip labral tear or a shoulder labral tear.
+Participating in sports is part of an active and healthy lifestyle, but lots of sharp or repetitive motions may result in a hip labral tear or a shoulder labral tear.
 At Redefine Healthcare, medical professionals can find out what’s causing the joint pain or instability you’re experiencing and provide expert labral tear treatment in northern New Jersey.
-Visit one of the four convenient locations in Union, Paterson, Edison or Clifton.
+Visit one of the four convenient locations in Union, Paterson, Edison, or Clifton.

-Joint dislocation, called subluxation, can happen because of awkward, sudden or improper movements.
-These events are often accompanied by labral tears.
+Joint dislocation, called subluxation, can happen because of awkward, sudden, or improper movements.
+Labral tears often accompany these events.

 A labral tear isn’t always easy to recognize or diagnose because the symptoms resemble other injuries, such as a muscle strain.
 Some symptoms you may experience include: